Ancient Hawaiian aquaculture: Types of fishponds

 There were four basic types of fishponds developed within the Ahupua'a known in ancient Hawaii.
 The four types of fishponds were freshwater taro fishponds (loko i'a kalo), other freshwater ponds (loko wai), brackish water ponds (loko pu'unone), and seawater ponds (loko kuapa).

-Taro fishponds (loko i'a kalo) were usually seen inland and were used to cultivated Taro as well as grow fish, such as mullet, silver perch, Hawaiian gobies, Freshwater prawn, and green algae.
+Taro fishponds (loko i'a kalo) were usually seen inland and were used to cultivate taro as well as fish, such as mullet, silver perch, Hawaiian gobies, freshwater prawn, and green algae.
 Taro fish ponds were usually located close to the sea and contained surplus of fish.
 Fish were also able to directly enter the taro patch-fishponds from the sea through newly created artificial estuary.
 Fish in these ponds thrived and were able to survive the transition from seawater to freshwater.
 They also helped the taro in these ponds by feeding on insects and ripe leaf stems of taro.
 The taro would help prevent silt by catching it before it would go downstream into the ocean.
-Planting between the wetland areas would also help provide such things as green manure and medicines.
+Planting between the wetland areas would also help provide green manure, medicines and other products.

 Loko wai are other freshwater ponds that are seen inland and usually were excavated by hand from natural depressions like lakes or ponds and were supplied from naturally created water supplies (i.e., streams, rivers, springs, etc.).
 These ponds contained native species of freshwater prawn and fishes that migrate from the sea and into freshwater (i.e., mullet, milkfish. etc.).
 Fishes in these ponds were often harvested when spawning fish moved seaward, usually during full moons in the spring.